 Non-MSD students must be studying a master's degree within the Faculty of Siences/Department of Environmental Sciences.

 Students who have chosen the focus area in social sciences or in economics must have completed the 'Complementary Knowledge in Natural Sciences' module (at least 8 CP).

 |Anmeldung zur Lehrveranstaltung||Mandatory application for ALL: Link for application open from 18.01.21/noon - 07.02.21/midnight:

 (Login on top row right hand side of ADAM website.
 The link is open as soon as the application form is online).

-In case of vacancies the mandatory online application link remains open incl. the second week of teaching + 2 days.
+In case of vacancies the mandatory online application link remains open until the end of the second week of teaching.